A Surfer's Paradise...

 Facilities: Toilets, shops, cafes, restaurants, hotels, amusement arcades, aquarium, surf school, activity centre.

-Dogs: Dogs allowed all year on the harbour, Towan and Great Western beaches.
-Dogs banned Easter Day to 1st October on Tolcarne.
-Dogs banned 8am to 7pm Whitsun to 1st September on Lusty Glaze, although we would advise checking all the above beforehand to avoid disappointment.
+Dogs: Dogs allowed all year on the harbour, Towan, Lusty Glaze and Great Western beaches.
+Dogs banned throughout July and August between the hours of 10am-6pm at Tolcarne.
 Information on bringing your dog on holiday.

 A large sandy beach on the outskirts of Newquay with all the expected facilities.
 There is still plenty of sand at high tide.